prof-rossetti/internet-technologies/README.md

 # Internet Technologies (for Business Students)

-This repository contains instructional materials, exercises, and projects to support a course in Internet technologies.
+This repository contains instructional materials, exercises, and projects to support a course in Internet Technologies.
+Includes web development, client-side, and server-side technologies.

+Students should consult their course's syllabus to know which materials they are responsible for covering.

 ## Instructional Modules